 How Safety Data Sheets Fall Short on Safety

-When confronted with a toxic substance on the job, many workers rely on the “Safety Data Sheet” (SDS) -- the new name for MSDS or Material Safety Data Sheets to inform them of the substance’s hazards.
+When confronted with a toxic substance on the job, many workers rely on the “Safety Data Sheet” (SDS) to inform them of the substance’s hazards.
 However, many SDSs have inaccurate or missing information, leaving workers uninformed and at risk.

 Every year, an estimated 50,000 workers --- 10 times the number that die from an occupational injury --- die from a disease caused by exposures in their workplace.
 With an estimated 650,000 chemical products on the market – and hundreds of new ones being introduced annually – about 32 million workers confront potentially dangerous chemical exposure in the workplace.